 BestTimesToVisit.com Logo

-Best Times to Visit Lucerne, Switzerland
+When is the Best Time to Visit Lucerne, Switzerland?

 Image: 2009 08 24 06262 Lucerne.jpg viaWikimedia Commons